pespes26/Sed/README.md

 ### Output

 For each command, the script provides feedback:

--*If the pattern is found, it prints the relevant lines.
+- If the pattern is found, it prints the relevant lines.
--*If the pattern is not found, it prints a proper message.
+- If the pattern is not found, it prints a proper message.
--*After all commands are executed, it prints the final content.
+- After all commands are executed, it prints the final content.

 ### Help
 To display the help message with the available commands: